Uberi/University-Notes/PHIL110A/PHIL110A.md

 As a result, Descartes looks for other similar ones that also give this feeling, and when he finds them, he knows that they are true.

+Descartes thinks there are **innate ideas** that we are born with and can discover via reasoning.
+To Descartes, **clear and distinct** ideas are innate.

 # 10/10/13

 ;wip: paper due on Oct.
-24. Topic: Do you prefer Descartes Rationalist approach, or Locke’s mechanical empirical approach to understanding the relationship between our ideas and things in the world?
+24. Topic: Do you prefer Descartes Rationalist approach, or Locke's mechanical empirical approach to understanding the relationship between our ideas and things in the world?
 What are the reasons for your preference?
 Formal writing, but personal pronouns allowed.
 Use size 12 black font and double space.
 Submit on LEARN in Word document form.
 Writing style is discretionary.
 Should be around 3 pages.
 Cite everything, including material in lectures.
+Include student number, course, name, instructor, date.

 Locke
 -----